 The model developed above is now used to determine the Gummel numbers.
-The Base and Emitter Gummel Numbers have been calculated analytically by performing the above-mentioned integrations [Eq.
+The base and emitter Gummel numbers have been calculated analytically by performing the integrations [Eq.
 (8) and (9) respectively] of the dopant profile in the neutral base and emitter regions.

-In this computation, we have considered concentration dependent mobility model, parallel electric field dependence mobility model, concentration dependent recombination model, Auger recombination model, and band-gap narrowing model in each case of the BJTs.
-The concentration dependent mobility model is a doping versus mobility table valid for 300K, the parallel electric field dependent mobility model is used to model any type of velocity saturation effect in the devices and the remaining models are used to account for the generation and recombination mechanisms inside the devices.
-For theoretical calculations of the Gummel numbers, we have approximated the diffused junctions by exponential distributions of the form [7, 8]:
+In this computation, we have considered concentration dependent mobility model, the parallel electric field dependence mobility model, concentration dependent recombination model, Auger recombination model, and band-gap narrowing model in each case of the BJTs.
+The concentration dependent mobility model is doping versus mobility table valid for 300K.
+The parallel electric field dependent mobility model is used to model any type of velocity saturation effect in the devices and the remaining models are used to account for the generation and recombination mechanisms inside the devices.
+For theoretical calculations of the Gummel numbers, the diffused junctions were approximated by exponential distributions of the form [7, 8]: